connordominik1/connordominik1.github.io/index.md

 # Harrison
 ![harrison](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/b86d29f9-4f66-4c19-8c86-98b3e3493d54)
 Harrison!
 You have changed roles SO many times in my head.
 From a screaming baby, to a goofball who had the silliest catch-phrases, to a mini-me, and now, a mature and independant young man!
+I want to take a minute and thank you for being such a cool person.
+I realize that you don't have to message me on Discord, play Minecraft with me and my friends, or even desire to be a part of my life.
+But you do, because you want to.
+You want to be involved in the crazyness that is my life, even if there are one and a half decades, and 2,500 miles between us.
+I notice that you often explore all the interests I am in, and you look for my footprints to mark your own path.
+To be honest, I find it confusing because I think to myself "Why follow in MY footsteps?
+I'm just barely figuring out how to do this whole 'living' thing at 29.
+You could do so much better by going ANY other direction."
+But I need to take a step back and realize that you are doing these things because you WANT to.
+So thank you.
+I hope I continue to make the choices that you feel are worthy to recreate.
+And please, whenever you find out my mistakes, do your best to learn from them, and don't recreate them.
+(Or just don't get caught) ;-P     I love you Harrison!
 ...

 ---